Do take a look at my friends’ websites too!

 Thermostats | In machine learning, there’s the concept of “temperature”: a parameter which controls the amount of randomness that’s fed in to the model’s predictions.

-Dating | I’ve been working on building a dating service for Oxford students (Oxheart) this year, but as a friend pointed out, I’m not creating a product which is precisely tailored to what I’d like to have exist.
+Observations about dating apps | I’ve been working on building a dating service for Oxford students (Oxheart) this year, but as a friend pointed out, I’m not creating a product which is precisely tailored to what I’d like to have exist.

 Asking questions and drinking games | I like being listened to.
-And when I’m being listened to, I like to be thoughtfully vulnerable.

 Losing my sense of taste | Sometimes I look back over my journal to see what is repeatedly on my mind.